 Dengue is a disease caused by a virus, spread through a mosquito bite.
 While initially a disease of the sub-tropic areas of Central America, Oceania, and South America, it has become widespread in Pakistan as well.
 Nationally many cases of dengue were reported this year, from the following areas: Balochistan, Punjab, Karachi, Islamabad and even KPK.

 Till date, it has claimed the lives of 257 people in Lahore and 60 deaths in the rest of the country.
-The World Health Organization (WHO) is working through its country office in Pakistan, to help eradicate this disease, and provide technical support.
+The World Health Organization (WHO) is working through its country office in Pakistan with the help of general physicians, to help eradicate this disease, and provide technical support.

 Many factors contribute to the spread of dengue.
 The high temperatures in the summer are favourable for mosquitoes, which is an important vector in the spread of this disease.
 Moreover, there is unregulated urbanization and environmental sanitation, which contributes to the increase in waste containers; the latter provide breeding sites for the mosquitoes.
 Additional factors include overpopulation, lack of clean water, poor socio-economic conditions and overburdened healthcare facilities.